 Since the fall of our ancient parents in the Garden, we are all wired to look inward for self- salvation.
 In the words of a 3-year old, “I can do it myself!”
 Our culture tells us to look inward for answers.
 But the gospel says, only Jesus is your savior because only Jesus solved your sin problem.

 So Jesus already did what you can never do: satisfy all the righteous demands of a just and holy God.
 Jesus already did for you what you cannot do for yourself: Pay for all of your sin and guilt, and restore your broken relationship with God.
 Jesus already did what you cannot do for yourself: cause you to be born again with totally new life, eternal life that starts now.

 So, out of love, we obey his commands: “Be baptized,” “Remember me.”
 The two ordinances of a Christian church.

 Baptism & Communion at Good News Bible Chapel…

 We offer baptism for believers based on their confession of faith in Jesus as their savior by getting into the water and getting dipped, dunked, submerged under the water.
-We do baptisms at least four times a year, or more.
 If you have not yet been baptized as a believer in Jesus, talk with one of the elders to get your questions answered about this important step of obedience and schedule your baptism.